-Beginning November 2001, the National Weather Service will be implementing a new Wind Chill Temperature Index.
+In November 2001, The National Weather Service implemented a new Wind Chill Temperature Index.
 How does the old index compare with the new index?
-In general, if given the same actual air temperature and wind...the new index will be warmer than what you would have expected with the old index.
+In general, if given the same actual air temperature and wind...the new index will usually be warmer than what you would have expected with the old index.

 The first wind chill formula and tables were developed by Paul Allman Siple and Charles Passel working in the Antarctic before the Second World War, and were made available by the National Weather Service by the 1970s.
 It was based on the cooling rate of a small plastic bottle as its contents turned to ice while suspended in the wind on the expedition hut roof, at the same level as the anemometer.
 The so-called Windchill Index provided a pretty good indication of the severity of the weather.